What Happens 72 Hours After Disasters

 12. Meat (grass-fed animals will be a premium).

 13. The skill of hunting for animals to eat (learn how to preserve them).

-14. Trading your canned food items (you need to know how to can and preserve your garden).
+14. Trading your canned food items (you need to know how to can and preserve your garden products).

 15. Water and food (be sure and have a way to purify your water).
-Turn off the water to your water heater before the water becomes contaminated if you hear about a water problem.
+Turn off the water to your water heater before the water becomes contaminated if you hear about an anticipated water problem.

-17. Learn to make soap and laundry detergent.
+17. Learn to make your own kitchen soap and laundry detergent.

 18. Lemonade mix, hot chocolate mix, or good old sugary Tang, if they still sell it (these will make water taste better).